All Episodes

 What is your take, Dr. Gross?

-So we've you know, we we have about 4500 confirmed cases in China right now, and seventeen hundred of those cases are new within the last 24 hours.
+So we have about 4,500 confirmed cases in China right now, and 1,700 of those cases are new within the last 24 hours.

 So those are just the ones that we know about.

-You know, the concern is we've already had a hundred and six death deaths in China.
+The concern is we've already had 106 deaths in China.

-Uh with such a small number of cases with that many deaths, the concern is that it's a pretty aggressive disease.
+With such a small number of cases, with that many deaths, the concern is that it's a pretty aggressive disease.

-Um, but you know what China has done, at least what they've told us they've done, is they've quarantined fifty million people.
+But what China has done, at least what they've told us they've done, is they've quarantined 50 million people.

-You know, that is the equivalent of about one sixth of the American population.
+That is the equivalent of about one-sixth of the American population.

-Can you imagine if we tried to quarantine you know 50 million people here in the United States, that would not go over.
+Can you imagine if we tried to quarantine 50 million people here in the United States, that would not go over.

-So you know, the best course of action really is for us to work with China and for them to be open and honest and sharing information with with our people.
+So the best course of action really is for us to work with China and for them to be open and honest at sharing information with our people.

-All right, we have uh we have an incubation rate that is, in other words, you can be while it's incubating in your body, apparently you're infectious.
+All right, we have an incubation rate that is, in other words, you can be, while it's incubating in your body, apparently you're infectious.

 Is that correct?

-So that incubation period can be anywhere from two to fourteen days.
+So that incubation period can be anywhere from 2 to 14 days.

 The question is whether or not somebody can be contagious during a period where they're asymptomatic.

-The question is, were they were they contagious while they were on that plane and when they when they were traveling?
+The question is, were they contagious while they were on that plane and when they were traveling?

 And if that's the case, then how do we track all of those contacts?

-Contact tracing, it doesn't appear that it's even possible at this point in China, does it?
+Contact tracing, it doesn't appear that it's even possible at this point in China, does it, Dr. Umber?

-I think in China with the population density they have, that would get much harder uh to accurately track that, especially as people start to hit the public places, the hospitals and doctors' offices in mass.
+I think in China, with the population density they have, that would get much harder to accurately track that, especially as people start to hit the public places, the hospitals and doctors' offices in mass.

 So you have this large crowding effect.

-Uh and and you know, we don't know if it's affecting the sick or those prone with respiratory uh illnesses like lung cancer, asthma, or COPD more so than the average healthy population.
+And, you know, we don't know if it's affecting the sick or those prone with respiratory illnesses like lung cancer, asthma, or COPD more so than the average healthy population.

-Um but I agree with Dr. Umber to put it in perspective.
+But I started with Dr. Umber to put it in perspective.

-So when we're talking about you know, a hundred cases compared to what we already see with the flu season, you know, it's certainly not time to panic yet, though definitely time to pay attention, and certainly time for the Chinese government to be open and honest with the problems going on there.
+So when we're talking about, you know, 100 cases compared to what we already see with the flu season, you know, it's certainly not time to panic yet, though definitely time to pay attention and certainly time for the Chinese government to be open and honest with the problem that's going on there.

-Well, I think that's that's first and foremost, but let's assume for a few minutes that they're never gonna do that, that they're gonna be China and they're gonna close themselves off and probably too prideful and not want to seek the world's help.
+Well, I think that's first and foremost, but let's assume for a few minutes that they're never going to do that, that they're going to be China and they're going to close themselves off and probably too prideful and not want to seek the world's help.

-I guess we have uh a mortality rate of what five percent with this virus, maybe a little higher.
+I guess we have a mortality rate of what, 5% with this virus, maybe a little higher?

 Yeah, I certainly think we have excellent people from the CDC.